Marioboseski/todo-app/README.md

-## Complex Todo - App
+# Complex Todo - App

-This is a modern Todo app that allows users to menage thier tasks.
+This is a modern Todo app that allows users to menage and filter thier tasks.
 CRUD application with resposive design, mainly focused on clean architecture, scalable and reusable code.
-Clean and interactive UI/UX fully responsive and works on any device.
+Clean and interactive UI/UX, fully responsive and works on any device.

-## Features
+# Features

-  Login/Register forms with validation
+  * Login/Register forms with validation

-  Add, delete, edit task
+  * Add, delete, edit task

-  Mark as completed task
+  * Mark as completed task

-  Drag/Drop task
+  * Drag/Drop task

-  Search task (with debounce)
+  * Search task (with debounce)

+  * Responsive design

+  * Filter tasks

   # Tech Stack